Life Care Plans and Future Medical Cost Reports

 Our life care plans are prepared by certified life care planners with clinical and rehabilitation backgrounds, then reviewed and validated by licensed MD physicians with relevant specialty expertise.
 Every plan reflects both the professional standards of the life care planning field and independent clinical judgment.

-How do you ensure cost projections are accurate and current?
+How do you ensure the cost projections in a Life Care Plan are accurate and current?

 We use validated, regularly updated national and regional pricing databases alongside published clinical literature and direct market research.
 All cost sources are cited within the plan itself, so attorneys and opposing experts can verify the basis for every projection.